Huotes/CommitMaker/README.md

 Michael Sinz: “Programming is like sex... one mistake and you have to support it for the rest of your life.”

 Chuck Norris doesn't use reflection, reflection asks politely for his help.

+Failure is not an option.
+It comes bundled with your Microsoft product.